xrdocs/xrdocs.github.io/_getting-started/2016-06-10-ios-xr-vagrant-private-beta.md

 >
 **You will need a CCO ID to download the box!
 This is not optional.
 If you don't have one, please click here to register:  [Create CCO ID](http://tools.cisco.com/RPF/register/register.do)**
 >
-Make sure you activate your account once you receive an email, post registration
+Make sure you activate your account once you receive an email, post registration.